 Research says, this is typical of an autistic child.
 Research says, get them off scripting by not letting them watch movies or television programs.
 It says, it makes them stick out as the geek in the conversation that no one will be able to follow.

 Sometimes my daughter does it out of nervousness, or maybe just to fill in some silence.
 Sometimes, it seems to be a way of communicating feelings that she has matched with the current context.
 It is as though she has stolen words from somebody else’s story and put them into her own.
 Sometimes I wonder if this justifies her scripting.
-After all it IS one building block of her language.

 Before she spoke real English, she basically spoke in tongues.
 She had the perfectly articulated jibber jabber.
 She had the gestures, the inflections, and even some eye contact and perfect eye wandering.
 She was in fact talking.Maybe inventing her own script.